Skip to content

 SeverityDefinition

-Grade IIBoth eyes affected, best corrected visual acuity in the better eye ≥ 0.3
+Grade IIBoth eyes affected, corrected visual acuity in the better eye 0.3 or better

-Grade IIIBoth eyes affected, best corrected visual acuity in the better eye ≥ 0.1 and < 0.3
+Grade IIIBoth eyes affected, corrected visual acuity in the better eye 0.1 or better but less than 0.3

-Grade IVBoth eyes affected, best corrected visual acuity in the better eye < 0.1
+Grade IVBoth eyes affected, corrected visual acuity in the better eye less than 0.1

-Even for grades I to III, if accompanied by visual field constriction due to glaucoma, etc. (central residual visual field within 20 degrees with Goldmann I/4 target), the severity shifts up one grade.
-Severity grade III or higher qualifies for medical expense subsidies 7).
+Even for grades I to III, if accompanied by visual field narrowing due to glaucoma or other conditions (central residual visual field within 20 degrees on Goldmann I/4 target), the severity shifts up by one grade.
+Severity grade III or higher is eligible for medical expense subsidies 7).

 Clinical diagnosis is easy if iris defects or hypoplasia are confirmed by slit-lamp microscopy.
-Gonioscopy and ultrasound biomicroscopy are used to evaluate residual iris tissue.
-The presence of anterior chamber angle developmental abnormalities is also checked.
+Gonioscopy or ultrasound biomicroscopy is used to evaluate residual iris tissue.
+The presence or absence of developmental abnormalities of the anterior chamber angle is also checked.

 The following ocular complications are systematically evaluated:

-• Foveal hypoplasia: OCT is used to evaluate the presence of a foveal pit.
-A typical finding is normal retinal thickness with absence of a foveal depression.
+• Foveal hypoplasia: OCT is used to evaluate the presence or absence of a foveal pit.
+A typical finding is normal retinal thickness with absence of a foveal pit.

 • Cornea: Evaluate the presence and progression of AAK.
 Central corneal thickness is often increased 6).